jeffpar/pcjs/software/pcx86/dev/mouse/microsoft/2.50/index.md

 ### Directory of MS Mouse 2.50 (Serial)

-     Volume in drive A is MSMOUSE
+     Volume in drive A is SERIAL
      Directory of A:\

     MOUSE    COM      4138   9-13-84  10:00a